Kakapo in Nelson.

 Past papers record that two prospectors reported a Kakapo ‘West of Lake Sumner’ in 1922.
 While Williams, in his 1956 account of Kakapo, provides a footnote confirming he had received a record of a Kakapo in the Robinson River in Lake Sumner Forest Park in 1925.
 A third record also exists from David Butler’s research from the Lewis Pass in 1937.
 Another record from a Bill Bennett (possibly a relative of Mike) exists from 1989 when he spoke of Kakapo in the Ahaura River Catchment in the late 1950s.
 Finally, Butler reports that road workers on the Lewis Pass found Kakapo present in 1964.

-All of this paints a small but picture of isolated fragmented remnant Kakapo largely at extreme elevations in the area from the 1920s to mid-1960s.
+All of this paints a small but fascinating picture of isolated fragmented remnant Kakapo largely at extreme elevations in the area from the 1920s to mid-1960s.
 However, what was the state of the population?
 A handful of birds spread across several hundred square kilometers?
 How do you account for one still surviving on the river flats in the late 1950s when historically they vanish from lower elevations long before they do at extreme elevations?

 Punakiki provides a firsthand example of the primeval legacy the Paparoas hold